UAE: No, the flu vaccine won’t give you the flu, clarifies top health official

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-In a booklet about influenza, the ADPHC explains that a few recipients may develop flu-like symptoms like mild fever and muscle aches after vaccination.
-“These are considered as minor side-effects and are not same as influenza infection.”
+In a booklet about influenza, the ADPHC explains that a few recipients may develop flu-like symptoms like mild fever and muscle ache after vaccination.
+“These are considered as minor side-effects and are not the same as influenza infection.”

 The flu vaccine will not cause the flu because it contains non-infectious particles of the virus, “which merely alert the body to the threat of the virus”, according to the ADPHC booklet.